-In addition to land use, claimants must also check that the correct 'Land Cover' is selected on the online map (permanent grassland, arable, permanent crops, or non-agricultural area).
-Only land showing as arable land cover will be eligible for EFA under Greening (see 4 below).
-Land cover cannot be altered online, but in most cases, the RPA will change it swiftly over the phone.
-In some circumstances, an RLEI form will have to be submitted.
+In addition to land use, the first thing that farmers should check before making their BPS claim is 'Land Cover'.
+It essential that the correct land cover is showing on the online map (permanent grassland, arable, permanent crops, or non-agricultural area).
+Only land showing as arable land cover will be eligible for EFA under Greening (see s.4 below).
+Land cover cannot be altered online, but in most cases, the RPA will change it swiftly over the phone (03000 200 301).
+In some circumstances an RLEI form will have to be submitted